お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 Click below to download a pre-configured SDK release for the FRDM-KW36 that includes all the wireless connectivity stacks for the KW36.

-You can also use the online SDK Builder to create a custom SDK package for the FRDM-KW36 using the SDK builder.
+You can also use the online SDK Builder to create a custom SDK package for the FRDM-KW36 using the SDK Builder.

 Something went wrong!
 Please try again.